laneyberm/School_District_Analysis/README.md

 #### Scores by school spending
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/scores_by_spending.png" width="700">
+The above is the scores by school spending per student.
+We can note that the students that recieve less than $586 and the students that recieve $586 to $630 have similar scores across all metrics.
+Students that recieve the highest spending have the lowest scores in all metrics and significantly lowest scores in Average Math Score, % Passing Math and % Overall Passing.

 #### Scores by school size
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/scores_by_size.png" width="700">
+The above is the scores by school size.
+We can note that the students that are in a small and medium school size have similar scores across all metrics.
+Students that are in the largest school size the lowest scores in all metrics and significantly lowest scores in Average Math Score, % Passing Math, % Passing Reading and % Overall Passing.

 #### Scores by school type
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/scores_by_type.png" width="700">
+The above is the scores by school type.
+We can note that Charter schools have the highest scores in all metrics: Average Math, Average Reading, % Passing Math, % Passing Reading and % Overall Passing.

 ## Summary
-By replacing the math and reading scores for nineth graders at Thomas High School with NaNs, we created a better analysis for the school board of the Math and Reading Test Scores.
-For the district, the % Passing Math, % Passing Reading and % Overall Passing was reduced.
-The % Overall passing for Thomas High School changed from 65% to 90%, which is more in line with the district.
-Additionally, Thomas High School moved to the Top Performing School List when the nineth graders were replaced.
+By replacing the math and reading scores for ninth graders at Thomas High School with NaNs, we created a better analysis for the school board of the Math and Reading Test Scores.
+For the district, the % Passing Math, % Passing Reading and % Overall Passing was reduced to 74.8, 85.7, and 64.9 respectfully.
+The % Overall passing for Thomas High School changed from 65% to 90%.
+Additionally, Thomas High School moved to the Top Performing School List when the ninth graders were replaced.